adexfit/LearningReact/reactCourse.md

 + You can have multiple state
 + States are being replaced when they are updated
 + When you are updating a state that depends on another state, pass a callback that accept the previous state and then set the new state.

+## Two-way binding
++ As we are updating the state in a field, we also want to pass back the new value into the input fields.
++ We do this by setting the value property in the input field to the variable name of the setState. e.g <input value={enteredDate} />
++ To clear the fields after a form submission, we set the states of the fields to an empty string in the submit handler after submission.

+## Child-to-parent communication
++